xandaaah/xandaaah/README.md

-I've moved on from Github due to Microsoft.
-Find me at git.4096.one.
+I've moved on from Github.
+Find me at (will update later).

 ![Metrics](/github-metrics.svg)